-Dr. Martin Luther King Jr. (pictured center) may be the most-iconic African-American figure of all time.
-The clergyman, activist, and Civil Rights Movement leader managed to impact race relations during one of the most-turbulent periods in America.
+Dr. Martin Luther King Jr. may be the most-iconic African-American figure of all time.
+The clergyman, activist and Civil Rights Movement leader managed to impact race relations during one of the most turbulent periods in America.
 His tireless devotion to promoting racial equality via peaceful means stands as an indelible footprint in the annals of Black History.
-Today, NewsOne honors Dr. King on what would have been his 84th birthday.
+Today, #TeamBeautiful honors Dr. King on what would have been his 86th birthday.

 Born Michael King Jr. on this date in Atlanta to parents Rev. Michael, Sr. (later Martin Luther, Sr.) and Alberta, he would later change his name to reflect his father’s as a teen.
 One of three siblings, King was involved early on in the church as a result of his father’s ministry.
 Although he initially shunned religion and the teachings of his father, he later concluded that the gospel had value in his life.

 A capable high school student, Dr. King skipped grades and entered the famed Morehouse College at age 15, graduating in 1948 with a degree in Sociology.
 Later, he enrolled in Crozer Theological Seminary in Pennsylvania.
 King graduated from the school with a Bachelor’s in Divinity in 1951.
 Two years later, he would marry Coretta Scott (pictured left) – who would later become an icon in her own right.

 At 25, King would become the head pastor of the Dexter Avenue Baptist Church in Montgomery, Ala.
 The following year in 1955, King began doctoral studies at Boston University and received his Ph.D. in Systematic Theology.
 King’s dissertation was later found to be plagiarized and nearly derailed the scope of his academic work.
 Although Boston University investigated and later discovered the infraction, King’s doctorate was not revoked.